pbs-data-solutions/prelude-parser/README.md

 ```

 Parse a Prelude flat XML file into a Pandas DataFrame.
 This works for Prelude flat XML files that
-were exported with the "write tables to seperate files" option.
+were exported with the "write tables to separate files" option.
 In order to use this option
 `prelude-parser` either needs to be installed with the `pandas` extra or the `all` extras.

 ```py